ldalzotto/TurnBased-POC/Documentation/docs/overview.md

 The TurnBased-POC project concept consists of three main components that interact between each others :

-1. The navigation graph, that defines the 3D surface where entities can be positioned and moving on.
+1. The navigation graph, that defines the 3D surface where entities can be positioned and move around.
 2. The decision tree, that defines what actions the entity is going to do (movement, attack).
 3. The event action queue, that controls the execution flow of actions.

 Basically the turn of an entity can be defined as : deciding which actions will be performed and send them to the event action queue that will update the navigation graph (and other systems not detailed here).

-// TODO -> image
+<svg-inline src="overview_overview.svg"><svg-inline/>

 # Entity